On the Buddhist Truths and the Paradoxes in

 ▪ If the suffering of the traffic victims surpasses the happiness of the drivers, then – according to classical utilitarianism – it is better to stop mobile traffic.

-▪ If the suffering within a population surpasses its happiness, then – according to the same logic – it is better to stop procreation; non-existence is the smaller evil.
+▪ If the suffering within a population surpasses its happiness, then – according to the same logic – it is better to stop procreation; non-existence is the lesser evil.

 But the empty population is only a theoretical option.
 In practice it is impossible to eradicate humanity by global voluntary childlessness or by a conscious violent self-destruction.
 Populations with negative total welfare have to be analysed like the mirror image of populations with positive total welfare [Broome, 213].

 ▪ For the rationality of a negative total, see The Denial of the World from an Impartial View.

-▪ For an answer to the question “How many people should there be?” is the same as above, but the task is to minimize a negative average, instead of maximizing a positive average, see Hostility and the Minimization of Suffering.
+▪ The answer to the question “How many people should there be?” is the same as above, but the task is to minimize a negative average, instead of maximizing a positive average, see Hostility and the Minimization of Suffering.

 Non-existence as a perfect state

-A completely different vision – originating in Buddhism – says that non-existence is a perfect state [Contestabile, 108].
+A completely different vision – represented by some forms of Buddhism – says that non-existence is a perfect state [Contestabile, 108].